li23/vault-on-gke/README.md

 # HashiCorp Vault on GKE with Terraform

-This tutorial walks through provisioning a highly-available [HashiCorp Vault][vault] cluster on [Google Kubernetes Engine][gke] using [HashiCorp Terraform][terraform] as the provisioning tool.
+This repo walks through provisioning a highly-available [HashiCorp Vault][vault] cluster on [Google Kubernetes Engine][gke] using [HashiCorp Terraform][terraform] as the provisioning tool.

-This tutorial is based on [Kelsey Hightower's Vault on Google Kubernetes Engine][kelseys-tutorial], but focuses on codifying the steps in Terraform instead of teaching you them individually.
-If you would like to know how to provision HashiCorp Vault on Kuberenetes step-by-step (aka "the hard way"), please follow Kelsey's repository instead.
+This repo is based on [Kelsey Hightower's Vault on Google Kubernetes Engine][kelseys-tutorial].

 ## Feature Highlights